DanB-Web/NetNinjaNextIntro/README.md

 ## Routing

 Any new file in the pages folder will automatically have a route created.
-For example, if you create a new `about.js` file, the browser will automaticzlly be redirected there as `localhost:3000/about`.
+For example, if you create a new `about.js` file, the browser will automatically be redirected there as `localhost:3000/about`.

 Note the only exception is `index.js`, which will always be on the `localhost:3000/` route.